johnpapa/ng-demos/modular/README.md

 - avengers list

 ### The Modules
-The app has 6 modules and depends on 3 external modules
+The app has 9 custom modules and depends on 3 external modules

 ```
 modularApp --> [